This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

-In 2015 the French government is proposing controversial educational reforms to the collége system (middle school for ages 11–15), to make it less elitist and give all pupils, whatever their background, the same educational opportunities.
-These involve the teaching of modern languages and history, encouraging teachers to work together to teach topics across different themes in interdisciplinary classes (the traditional French way is one teacher-one subject), reinforcing secular values and allowing schools to set part of the curriculum themselves.
+In 2015, the French government is proposing controversial educational reforms to the collége system (middle school for ages 11–15), to make it less elitist and give all pupils, whatever their background, the same educational opportunities.
+These involve the teaching of modern languages and history, encouraging teachers to work together to teach topics across different themes in interdisciplinary classes (the traditional French way is one-teacher-one subject), reinforcing secular values, and allowing schools to set part of the curriculum themselves.
 Teaching unions and right-wing political parties oppose the changes, and have enacted strikes against these reforms.

 Local and international schools in France

 Most students in France attend local schools, which are free.
-However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language and curriculum.
+However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language.
 Your child’s age and length of time in France are just some factors to consider.
 For more information on how to choose a school in France, see Expatica’s guide to French schools: local, private, bilingual and international schools.

 Compulsory education in France

 Although French education is compulsory for children between six and 16, many children enter preschool at the age of three.
 More than 50% of 18-21-year olds in France are in full-time higher education.
 Around 64% of students complete their secondary education by taking the baccalauréat (le bac) or the baccalauréat professionnel (le bac prof) exams.

 State education is free for French citizens and others who have proof of residence.
 Parents generally pay for stationery and school trips.
 Allocation de rentrée scolaire (ARS) is a means-tested grant available to help parents with schooling costs for kids six to 18.
 To find out more or download an application form, contact Caisses D’Allocation Familiales (CAF).